Fall Steelhead Fishing in Alaska

-A couple weeks ago it worked out that I was able to go visit one of our newest outfitters in Alaska.
 I had just finished my season of guiding in Bristol Bay and had some time to spare before needing to travel to the lower 48 for another trip.
 I called Matt up and told him the dates I would be available to fish.
-Even though he was already over booked for his opening week of guests he got us set up for a day of fishing with one of his veteran guides.
+Even though he was already over booked for his opening week of fall steelhead fishing in Alaska, he got us set up for a day of fishing with one of his veteran guides.
 We met our guide early in the morning at the boat launch, ditched our vehicle and jumped in with him.
 (Usually guides will pick up guests right at the main lodge but since all of the cabins were full Lacey and I stayed in town at a friends place.)

 Ben our guide was helpful and accommodating by grabbing our gear and stuffing it in his truck.
 As we drove the gravel road farther up river to the put in spot the fog thickened, we saw a big bull moose from the truck as we sipped our coffee.
 The air was cool and wind still, a perfect morning for steelhead.
 We were the first ones to the launch but really there would only be two other boats that launched that day anyways.
 One was another guide that works for the same company and the other a private boat that Ben knew whom were friendly and did not disturb us all day.
 Talk about a low-pressure river!